From Classical to Quantum: Uniform Continuity Bounds on Entropies in Infinite Dimensions: Acknowledgments

-\smallsection{Acknowledgements} The authors are grateful to Maksim Shirokov for his helpful comments.
+The authors are grateful to Maksim Shirokov for his helpful comments and for pointing out that Theorems~\ref{theo:FanoG},~\ref{theo:ContinuityG}, and~\ref{theo:ContinuityQuantumG} require an additional constraint.
 ND would also like to thank Yury Polyanskiy for valuable feedback.
 SB~gratefully acknowledges support by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/L016516/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.
-MGJ~gratefully acknowledges support from the Carlsberg Foundation.
+MGJ~gratefully acknowledges support from the Carlsberg Foundation under Grant CF19-0313.